 She said she plans to "eat a lot" when she is well, listing wonton noodles, chee cheong fun and dim sum as some of the treats she has missed the most.

 For now, fighting "boredom" is her biggest problem in hospital.
-She used to work full time in the Agency for Integrated Care and is not used to having so much time on her hands.
+She used to work full time in the manufacturing industry and is not used to having so much time on her hands.

 Madam Choy whiles away her time sewing face masks for her granddaughter and doing other assorted handicrafts.